By law, all deaths that occur in Northern Ireland must be registered in Northern Ireland.

 When the death has been registered:

-- we will issue a Certificate for Burial or Cremation (GRO 21) to your funeral director.
+- We will issue a Certificate for Burial or Cremation (GRO 21) to your funeral director.